CSE512-16S/a3-rickixie-taoaoao/README.md

 ### Changes between Storyboard and the Final Implementation

-A paragraph explaining changes between the storyboard and the final implementation.
 ####Design Decision
 We utilized both the [ColorBrewer](http://colorbrewer2.org/) and Tableau's color palette to choose our color encoding of the gender data, we used the NoCoffee visual simulator to double check our color palletee.
 We also paired a san-serif font serif font to balance our design.